thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-04-23-adrianne-wortzel-previews-sentient-thespian.markdown

 With the success and interest generated during our free [Depthkit](https://www.depthkit.tv/) workshop in conjunction with [Scatter](https://scatter.nyc/) in March, and our funded [Volumetric Filmmaking residency](https://thoughtworksarts.io/open-call/2019-volumetric-residency/) starting in June, we’ve initiated ongoing weekly support for learning and experimenting with Depthkit at the free [Hardware Hack Lab](https://hardwarehacklab.io/).
 Our aim is to make Depthkit technology and toolkits more accessible, and to help foster diverse collaborations for those who may not have the financial means to otherwise access these innovative and exciting technologies.

 {% include image file='hardware-hack-lab.jpg'
-   caption='A team from the Volumetric Filmmaking Workshop testing Depthkit at Thoughtworks' %}
+   alt='A video team in front of a green screen' caption='A team from the Volumetric Filmmaking Workshop testing Depthkit at Thoughtworks' %}

 These weekly events have attracted hackers and filmmakers of all backgrounds who test ideas and partner on projects.